Switched2BSD/furrybsd-livecd/README.md

-# furybsd-livecd
+# furrybsd-livecd
-LiveCD builder for FuryBSD
+LiveCD builder for FurryBSD

 ## Install git required for furybsd-ports